josiahbjorgaard/KOMPASS/autoscale/README.md

 ```shell
 ./config_autoscaler.sh
 ```
-to set-up the autoscaling service
+to set-up the autoscaling services. \br

-## Development
-Prometheus support and grafana dashboard is in development
+This includes horizontal pod autoscaler (HPA) and cluster autoscaler. \br HPA requires monitoring deployment to be set-up.